sebastienrousseau/libmake/README.md

 ## Features ✨

-- Feature 1
-- Feature 2
-- Feature 3
+- Generates a new Rust library manually
+- Generates a new Rust library from a CSV file.

 ## Installation 📦